Mint Brownies with Buttercream Frosting

 The addition of green food coloring mimics the look of natural mint leaves, but you can switch things up and use any gel food coloring you’d like.
 For example, a Christmas version with red food coloring and crushed candy canes.

-I’ve made these brownies with Andes Mints and Ghirardelli Dark Chocolate Mint Squares, but feel free to be creative with the candy.
+I developed this brownie recipe with Andes Mints, but feel free to be creative with the candy.
 Try Mint M&Ms, Thin Mint Girl Scout Cookies, Hershey’s Cookie Layer Crunch, Mint Aero, or a chopped mint chocolate bar.
+I don’t recommend “creamy” candies like Peppermint Patties and After Eight mints because they’ll melt into the batter, but you can certainly use these to decorate the buttercream.

 Make-Ahead and Storage Suggestions